-- enjoy doing methodical, repetitive tasks, with attention to detail - are comfortable reading small text (handwritten and typed) - are accurate typists and already familiar with using basic Excel spreadsheets (or willing to learn)
+- enjoy doing methodical, repetitive tasks, with attention to detail - are comfortable reading small text

+• are accurate typists and already familiar with using basic Excel spreadsheets (or willing to learn)

-Volunteers will also need to manipulate delicate, pinned insect specimens in order to better see the information on labels and to add new labels to specimens, so a sense of care and manual dexterity when using entomological pins and forceps are important.
-They should similarly show due care when handling the drawers.
-They will be able to collect the drawers themselves from a nearby storage area, or Louis can have them ready and waiting for them when they arrive.
+Volunteers will also need to manipulate delicate, pinned insect specimens in order to add new labels to specimens, so a sense of care and manual dexterity when using entomological pins and forceps are important.
+They should similarly show due care when handling the store boxes.
+They will be able to collect the boxes from upstairs above the workspace, or Rob can have the boxes ready and waiting for them.

-Finally, prior knowledge of insects might make the task more interesting but isn't necessary; Louis can explain what the information on the labels means, and we are happy to meet potential volunteers who would like to develop more knowledge in this area.
+Finally, prior knowledge of insects might make the task more interesting but isn't necessary, and we are happy to meet potential volunteers who would like to develop more knowledge in this area.